lsund/maximum-flow/readme.md

 A program for computing a maximum s-t-flow featuring implementations of two different algorithms:

-1. The Goldberg-Tarjan Algorithm (implemented accerding to Korte and Vygen, 2002)
+1. The Goldberg-Tarjan Algorithm [1]
-2. The Pseudoflow Algorithm (implemented according to Hochbaum xxxx)
+2. The Pseudoflow Algorithm [2]

 The focus of the implementation has been comprehensibility.